Agropolis Fondation coordinates a network of research units in “Agriculture and Sustainable Development”.

 Our network’s expertise is organised around five key scientific fields:

-• plant biology
+• Plant biology

-• biology of plant biotic interactions
+• Biology of plant biotic interactions

-• agronomy and management of agro-ecosystems
+• Agronomy and management of agro-ecosystems

-• sciences of plants transformation for food and non-food uses
+• Sciences of food and non-food processing

-• humanities and social sciences and agriculture-society interactions
+• Social sciences and agriculture-society interactions

 The Foundation supports scientific projects that foster an integrated, multidisciplinary approach, to address plants in their multiple dimensions (from gene to plant community; from plot to agro-ecosystem; from field to plate; from local to global).